Lincoln Land Community College Foundation

-For information or to schedule an appointment, call at 217-786-2217 or e-mail firstname.lastname@example.org.
-The Trutter Museum's formal hours are Monday-Thursday from 10 a.m.-4 p.m. or anytime by appointment.
+For information or to schedule an appointment, call at 217-786-2785 or e-mail firstname.lastname@example.org.
+The Trutter Museum's formal hours are Monday-Thursday from 10 a.m. to 4 p.m. or anytime by appointment.
 It is located in the Trutter Center on the LLCC-Springfield campus, 5250 Shepherd Road.

 From the 1940s to the 1970s, Springfield natives Philip and Mary Kathryn Trutter, traveled the world.
 From the hundreds of countries and principalities they visited around the globe, they began collecting a vast array of art, artifacts and cultural items of interest.

 After Mrs. Trutter’s death in 1977, Phil continued collecting items and further nurtured his love of learning by taking art classes at Lincoln Land Community College.
 A friendship between a member of the college’s art faculty and Phil lead to his vision for a museum that would share the couple’s affection for learning and travel.